mapbox/asset-tracking/README.md

 - Node scripts to send sample events to the pipeline
 - A sample web map to visualize the live location and status of events sent to the pipeline.

-After deploying this project, you will see the following result:
+After deploying this solution, you will have see a sample live asset dashboard .
 ![deployed](https://cl.ly/1d14f7b5dc78/download/Screen%20Recording%202019-08-26%20at%2006.28%20PM.gif)

 ## Getting started